FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

     *Floodplain Surface Area Reduction*

-       The distribution of flood storage on the grid system can be influenced by as- signing area reduction factors (ARF’s) to represent loss of storage (i.e. buildings).
+       The distribution of flood storage on the grid system can be influenced by assigning area reduction factors (ARF’s) to represent loss of storage (i.e. buildings).
        For large flood events, the assignment of individual grid element ARF values will usually have minor impact on the area of inundation.
        For local flooding detail, individual grid element ARF assignments may be justified.

-    *Channel Cross Section Adjustments*
+    *Channel Cross-Section Adjustments*

-       Typically a surveyed cross section will represent five to ten channel elements.
+       Typically a surveyed cross-section will represent five to ten channel elements.
-       Selecting a cross section to represent transitions between wide and narrow cross sections requires engineering judgment.
+       Selecting a cross-section to represent transitions between wide and narrow cross-sections requires engineering judgment.
-       Use the PROFILES program to interpolate the transition between surveyed cross sections.
+       Use the PROFILES program to interpolate the transition between surveyed cross-sections.

     *Channel Slope Adjustments*

        Adverse channel slopes can be simulated by FLO-2D.
        Smoothing out an irregular slope condition over several channel elements to represent reach average slope conditions may speed up the simulation.
-       Cross sections with scour holes can result in local adverse slopes that misrepresent the average reach conditions.
+       Cross-sections with scour holes can result in local adverse slopes that misrepresent the average reach conditions.
        Review the channel slope in PROFILES.

     *Street Flow*